OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Phenotypic data created in an experiment, whether is it directly measured, calculated or estimated, is necessarily linked to scientific objects.

 Every scientific object is uniquely identified through a standardized URI.
-Metadata is associate to objects under the form of attributes : alias, experiment modality, etc.
+Metadata is associated to objects under the form of attributes : the object alias, its type (plant, plot, etc.) the experiment it is part of ...
 The data associated with these objects correspond with the values of phenotypic variables associated

 The complete list of scientific objects is available in the `Scientific Objects` menu, accessible from Phis top navigation bar.